hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

  LiveReload button next to the address bar

 #### 2. Set up Project
 For using the Elm debugger, you need an Elm project that is to be debugged.
-There are three options:
- 1. You already have an existing project on which you want to try the debugger.
+We provide an example Elm project which already includes a modified version of the Elm runtime debugger.
- 2. You do not have a project at hand, but you know Elm and can easily create a project.
- 3. You do not have a project and do not know Elm.

-If you already have a project change to the project folder.
-Have a look at the `elm-package.json` and make sure `elm-lang/virtual-dom` is part of the dependency specification and fixed on version 2.0.2.
-If you changed something, rerun `elm-package install`.
+Change to the folder your experiments may take place in and execute `git clone https://github.com/jchromik/lps16-elm-examples.git`.
+Afterwards execute `elm-package install`.
+When using the example project you can skip step 3, since `elm-lang/virtual-dom` is already replaced with the modified one.

-If you do not have a project at hand but know Elm, change to a folder where you want to create your project in.
+Creating a new Elm project with modified debugger can be achieved as follows.
+Change to a folder where you want to create your project in.
 Create at least one Elm file where your code goes in.
 Afterwards run `elm-package install` to install dependencies and `elm-reactor` to start your Elm application once for making sure your Elm setup works.
 Now have a look at the `elm-package.json` and add `"elm-lang/virtual-dom": "2.0.2 <= v < 2.0.3"` to the `dependencies` object.
 If `"elm-lang/virtual-dom"` is already key to the `dependencies` object, alter the value to match the aforementioned key-value pair.
-If you do not know Elm, you can check out an example project from GitHub.
-Change to the folder your experiments may take place in and execute `git clone https://github.com/jchromik/lps16-elm-examples.git`.
-Afterwards execute `elm-package install`.
-You do not have to alter the `elm-package.json`, it is already configured to use the correct version of `elm-lang/virtual-dom`.

 #### 3. Replace `elm-lang/virtual-dom`
 From your Elm project folder, change to the folder the `elm-lang/virtual-dom` package is located in: `cd elm-stuff/packages/elm-lang/virtual-dom`.
 Then delete the folder 2.0.2: `rm -rf 2.0.2`.
 Now clone a modified version of `elm-lang/virtual-dom` in the folder just deleted: `git clone https://github.com/jchromik/virtual-dom.git 2.0.2`.
 You have now successfully replaced the original package with a modified fork.